chn-lee-yumi/MaterialSearch/README_EN.md

 It is recommended to use a `amd64` or `arm64` architecture CPU.
 The minimum requirement is 2GB of memory, but it is recommended to have at least 4GB of memory.
 If you have a large number of photos, it is recommended to increase the amount of memory.

 Test environment: J3455 CPU, 8GB of memory.
 Allwinner H6, 2GB of memory.

-If you are using an AMD GPU, GPU acceleration is only supported on Linux.
-Please refer to the [PyTorch documentation](https://pytorch.org/get-started/locally/).

 ## Search Speed